lbwooo/apache-scitoken/README.md

 $ cat /etc/apache2/mods-enabled/auth_scitokenX.load
 LoadModule auth_scitokenX_module /usr/lib/apache2/modules/scitoken.so
 ```

+## Configuration
-Modify your Apache configeration file.
+Modify your Apache configuration file.

 An example is provided, /config(Ubuntu 16.04.6 LTS)

-In the example, the only issuer is "https://demo.scitokens.org"
+In the example, the only issuer is "https://demo.scitokens.org".
+The protected directory is "/demo"

 Restart Apache